 Lab experiments associated with the concepts covered in PHYS145.
-(Prerequisite: PHYS141 or equivalent with a C or higher.
-Corequisite: PHYS 145 within one year prior.)
-(Fee: \$35)
+If taken, it must be concurrent with PHYS145.
+(Prerequisite: PHYS141 or equivalent with a C or higher; Fee: \$35)

 SCIA100 Biblical Worldview of Science

 This course is an introduction to apologetics based on the biblical worldview of science.
 Emphasis is placed on biblical truth, Christian apologetic reasoning and sound science.
 Topics include such things as understanding the proper place for, and definition of, science; how to determine if a scientific argument is valid; and apologetic arguments against attacks on your faith based on science.